Cavendish Capital Markets Limited

 To provide you with information and services that you request from us.

-To enable you to register on our Sites and access restricted areas, and sign up to our e-newsletters and Valuation Calculator.
+To enable you to register on the Sites and access restricted areas, and sign up to our e- newsletters and blogs.

-- It is in our legitimate interests to provide our services to you and to register you at your request.
+- It is in our legitimate interest to provide our services to you and to register you at your request.

-To send you e-newsletters and marketing communications concerning finnCap, market developments or notifications we believe may be of interest to you.
+To send you e-newsletters, blogs and other marketing communications concerning Cavendish Capital Markets, market developments or notifications we believe may be of interest to you (including inviting you to seminars, events, or other functions we believe may be of interest to you).

-- It is in our legitimate interests to market our services.
+- Where consent is not required under applicable law (for example, email marketing to a corporate email address, or where we have previously provided services to you and you have not opted out of receiving our marketing communications), it is in our legitimate interests to market our services.
 We consider this use to be proportionate and will not be prejudicial or detrimental to you.

 - You can always opt-out of receiving direct marketing-related email communications or text messages by sending us an email or by following the unsubscribe link.